csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 Each page of a patient profile is essentially a blank canvas, where students can write their notes via stylus or type information as they interview a patient.
 Depending on the pages, there may be specific fields that the student must fill out for that page - ex. on the demographics page, the student must specify the patient’s age, gender, and country of residence.

-As mentioned, we intend to generate a list of medical terms and a list of predicted diseases from the parsed student notes every given time interval (perhaps every 60 seconds or so), which will then be searched against a list of medical symptoms and key terms (using Isabel, a partner-provided medical API).

-This generated list is accessible only from the administrator-facing side of the application.
-For example, the administrator is able to view:
-* Student A for Patient X at 1 minute:
-   - List of Terms:
-   - List of diseases with attributes:
-* Student A for Patient X at 2 minutes:
-   - List of Terms:
-   - List of diseases with attributes:

 The educator-facing side of the application will allow educators to review patient profiles created by their specific students.
 Educators will be able to enter a correct diagnosis for a given patient profile (hidden from the student, but can be revealed later).

+The administrator-facing side of the application is able to access the generated list of medical terms and predicted diseases, derived from parsed student notes every given time-interval.

 Enclosed within the repository are diagrams of our proposed view for each interface of the application, as determined during our first partner meeting.